One of the earliest lessons a novice milling machine operator will likely learn is

 that the spiral action of an end mill will, when taking a cut, attempt to draw the

 cutter from the chuck holding it.
-The result is that it soon becomes apparent that
+The result is that it becomes apparent the drill

-the drill chuck usually supplied with the average mill drill is quite inadequate.
+chuck supplied with the average mill drill is quite inadequate.